-Florida Statute § 893.135 details mandatory minimum sentences for drug offenses:
+Florida Statute § 893.135 outlines mandatory minimum sentences for drug crimes:

 The greater the quantity of the illegal substance, the higher the mandatory minimum sentence will be.
-For example, most of these drug penalties increase to 7, 15, or 25 years in state prison for higher quantities of drugs.
+For example, most of these penalties increase to 7, 15, or 25 years in state prison for higher quantities of drugs.

 Drug Possession vs. Sales

-Florida's drug trafficking laws are distinct from most other states, because in Florida, the law doesn't distinguish by selling/not selling.
-In Florida, only the quantity matters.
-You may be in possession of 14 grams of prescription painkillers and be sentenced the same way a person would be sentenced for selling 14 grams.
+Florida's drug trafficking laws are distinct from most other states because the law doesn't distinguish by selling and not selling.
+Only the quantity matters.
+You may be in possession of 14 grams of prescription painkillers and be sentenced the same way a person would be sentenced for selling or distributing it.

 Florida Drug Courts

 Florida has a program for felony drug offenders that focuses on counseling and rehabilitation as methods to combat drug crimes and help offenders recover.
-The Felony Drug Court Program allows drug offenders to participate in an 18 month supervision program in conjunction with the state Department of Corrections and Drug Pre-Trial Intervention.
+The Felony Drug Court Program allows drug offenders to participate in an 18-month supervision program in conjunction with the state Department of Corrections and Drug Pre-Trial Intervention.
 Drug offenders who qualify for drug court and complete their treatment program will have their charges dismissed.
 Tampa's drug court is the Hillsborough County Thirteenth Judicial District.

 If you or a loved one has been arrested for a narcotics offense, contact a Tampa drug crime lawyer at our firm.
-Thomas & Paulk, P.A. is dedicated to defending the accused and securing the most favorable outcome.
-Call or fill out a free consultation form.
+Thomas & Paulk is dedicated to defending the accused.